 Art.
 7. Regular-season pitching limitations remain in effect during the playoffs.

 Art.
 8. The playoff format will be determined by the League Commissioner in consultation with the Board.
 The possible choices are single-elimination, double-elimination, or round-robin formats.
+The choices will be made by the Board — taking into consideration the advice of the commissioners of the according division.

 Art.
-13. Protests over rule interpretations during the playoffs must be settled at the time of the incident by a committee (minimum of three people) of available board members or their appointees.
+12. Protests over rule interpretations during the playoffs must be settled at the time of the incident by a committee (minimum of three people) of available Board members or their appointees.
 This means that the protesting head coach or acting head coach must ask for a protest from the umpire at the dead ball period immediately following or the dead ball period during the protested call.
 Once the protest is recognized, Board members must be found and consulted.
-In the event there are no Board members present, contact with a Board member must be obtained by phone and the board member must preside over a resolution remotely.
+In the event there are no Board members present, contact with a Board member must be obtained by phone and the Board member must preside over a resolution remotely.
 If the incident is not protested, the protest is waived.

 Art.
 3. End of year celebration responsibilities: All coaches are required to pass out their team's trophies, promote the event, and organize or delegate to a team parent the responsibility of organizing the food and nonalcoholic beverages for their team.
 Coaches should provide for their own seating and tables at the picnic.